Karamaz0V1/user_minimalcas/README.md

 Mapping
 -------

-If CAS provides extra attributes, user_cas can retrieve the values of them.
+If CAS provides extra attributes, minimal_cas can retrieve the values of them.
 Since their name differs in various setups it is necessary to map owncloud-attribute-names to CAS-attribute-names.

 **Email**: Name of email attribute in CAS